lawalgren/ml-notes/notes.md

 Supervised & Unsupervised

-Highly optimized iomplementations of the Word2vec and text classification algorithms.
+Highly optimized implementations of the Word2vec and text classification algorithms.
 The Word2vec algorithm is useful for many downstream natural language processing (NLP) tasks, such as sentiment analysis, machine translation, etc.

 Really, really optimized way to determine contextual semantic relationships between words in a body of text